Minamata disease: Identification of mercury

-Hair samples were taken from the individuals with the disease and also from the Minamata population in general.
-In patients, the maximum mercury level recorded was 705 parts per million (ppm), indicating very heavy exposure and in nonsymptomatic Minamata residents, the level was 191 ppm.
+Hair samples were taken from the residents of Minamata and tested for mercury.
+In residents affected by the disease, the highest mercury level recorded was 705 parts per million (ppm), indicating very heavy exposure, and in asymptomatic Minamata residents, the highest level was 191 ppm.
 This compared to an average level of 4 ppm for people living outside the Minamata area.

 On 12 November 1959, the Ministry of Health and Welfare's Minamata Food Poisoning Subcommittee published its results:

 1959

 During the Kumadai investigation, the causal substance had been identified as a heavy metal and it was widely presumed that the Chisso factory was the source of the contamination.
 Chisso was coming under closer scrutiny and to deflect criticism, the wastewater output route was changed.
-Chisso knew of the environmental damage caused by its wastewater and was well aware that it was the prime suspect in the Minamata disease investigation.
+Chisso knew of the environmental damage caused by its wastewater and was aware that it was the prime suspect in the investigation.
 Despite this, from September 1958, instead of discharging its waste into Hyakken Harbour (the focus of investigation and source of original contamination), it discharged wastewater directly into Minamata River.
-The immediate effect was the death of fish at the mouth of the river, and from that point on, new Minamata disease victims began to appear in other fishing villages up and down the coast of the Shiranui Sea, as the pollution spread over an even greater area.
+The immediate effect was the death of fish at the mouth of the river, and from that point on, new Minamata disease victims began to appear in other fishing villages up and down the coast of the Shiranui Sea as the pollution spread.

 Chisso failed to co-operate with the Kumadai research team.
 It withheld information on its industrial processes, leaving researchers to speculate what products the factory was producing and by what methods.
 The Chisso factory's hospital director, Hajime Hosokawa, established a laboratory in the research division of the facility to carry out his own experiments into Minamata disease in July 1959.
-Food to which factory wastewater had been added was fed to healthy cats.
-Seventy-eight days into the experiment, cat 400 exhibited symptoms of Minamata disease and pathological examinations confirmed a diagnosis of organic mercury poisoning.
-Chisso did not reveal these significant results to the investigators and ordered Hosokawa to stop his research.
+In one experiment, Hosokawa added factory wastewater to food that was then fed to healthy cats.
+Seventy-eight days into the experiment, cat 400 exhibited symptoms of Minamata disease, and pathological examinations confirmed a diagnosis of organic mercury poisoning.
+Chisso did not reveal these results to the investigators and ordered Hosokawa to stop his research.

-In an attempt to undermine Kumadai researchers' organic mercury theory, Chisso and other parties with a vested interest that the factory remain open (including the Ministry of International Trade and Industry and the Japan Chemical Industry Association) funded research into alternative causes of the disease, other than its own waste.
+In an attempt to undermine the Kumadai researchers' organic mercury theory, Chisso and other parties with a vested interest that the factory remain open (including the Ministry of International Trade and Industry and the Japan Chemical Industry Association) funded research into alternative causes of the disease, other than its own waste.